Last updated: January 13, 2025

 4. External Corporate Event

 An external corporate event is an event hosted by a company typically with the goal of marketing their product or service to attract customers.
-Objectives for these types of events are to teach others about and market their own product or service and allow non-competitive partners or sponsors a chance to showcase theirs.
+Objectives for these types of events are to teach others, market their own product or service, and allow non-competitive partners or sponsors a chance to showcase theirs.

 Highlights: